15+ Things to Do in Maine in Spring with Kids

 Nature’s sweetest science experiment—where trees turn into syrup, and pancakes rejoice.

-On March 22- 23, 2025, over 70 sugarhouses across Maine open their doors for the sweetest day of the year—Maine Maple Sugar Sunday.
+On fourth Sunday in March over 70 sugarhouses across Maine open their doors for the sweetest day of the year… Maine Maple Sugar Sunday.

 Families enjoy tours, tastings, and live demos showcasing how pure Maine maple syrup is harvested and made.